 If you're not sure what kind of soy sauce you have, this is probably it.
 Also, if you ever see a recipe that says 'soy sauce' and doesn't specify what kind, this is most likely it.

-How to make Red Braised Fish?
+How to cook Red Braised Fish Filet (Step by Step)

 Here's how we make it at home.